 - Scialli AR, Lione A, Boyle Padgett GK: Reproductive Effects of Chemical, Physical, and Biologic Agents.
 Baltimore, Md.: The Johns Hopkins University Press, 1995.

 - This book contains information on the reproductive toxicology of over 2800 physical and chemical agents.
 The summaries include information on the effects of these agents on male and female fertility and the infants of breast-feeding mothers as well as on embryonic and fetal development.

 - Shepard TH: Catalog of Teratogenic Agents, 13th ed.
 Baltimore, Md.: The Johns Hopkins University Press, 2010.

 - Shepard’s Catalog provides a comprehensive compilation of animal and human research on the teratogenicity of chemical and environmental agents.
 The Catalog contains information on over 3500 agents and includes many references for the Japanese as well as the American and European literature.

 The following reference books include general pharmacology and prescribing information on drugs.
 Such information is essential when a physician is deciding whether or not to treat a pregnant or lactating woman with a particular medication.
 Some of these references provide pregnancy risk information; however, this is usually in the form of a legal disclaimer that does little to help the clinician assess pregnancy risks associated with use of a particular drug.
 We strongly discourage quoting pregnancy risks from these books to patients.
 Doing so frequently provokes unnecessary anxiety and usually does not provide a balanced view of the risk from the patient’s perspective.

-Brunton LL Chabner BA Krollman BC (eds): Goodman and Gilman’s The Pharmacological Basis of Therapeutics, 12th ed.
-New York: The McGraw Hill Companies, 2011.
+Brunton LL, Hilal-Dandan R, Knollmann BC (eds): Goodman & Gilman's The Pharmacological Basis of Therapeutics, 13th ed.
+New York: The McGraw-Hill Companies, 2018.